 Last to go was Martha, calmer and braver than the three men who died before her.
 She walked firmly, entirely under her own power and without sobbing or shrieking.
 The nearest she’d come to hysteria was in her final statement:

 What does it matter who is to blame?
 My story is a love story, but only those tortured with love can understand what I mean.
 I was pictured as a fat, unfeeling woman.
 I am not unfeeling, stupid or moronic, in the history of the world how many crimes can be attributed to love?

-With the quartet dead and 52 witnesses headed home, one of the largest audiences in the prison’s history, the reporters filed their stories.
+With the quartet dead and 52 witnesses headed home (one of the largest audiences in the prison’s history) the reporters filed their stories.
 Virtually overlooking King and Powers, they milked the Lonely Hearts Killers one last time.
 Despite her morbid obesity Beck hadn’t had to be wedged into the electric chair like a bung in a barrel.
-That didn’t stop some implying that she had.
+That didn’t stop some implying, with an almost-indecent relish, that she had been.